 All classes are conducted on campus at MIT Sloan in Cambridge, Massachusetts.
 Although you will have some exams and individual and team work online outside of class, you must be on campus for all courses.
 Review the program schedule to get a sense of the commitment.

-Comparing the MIT EMBA and the MIT Sloan Fellows programs
+Comparing the MIT EMBA and the MIT Sloan MBA programs

 What are the similarities and differences between the MIT Sloan Fellows Program and the MIT Executive MBA?